 You have only three years from the date of death to file a wrongful death claim in Massachusetts.

-If Your Loved One Was Killed in Car Crash, We're the Lawyers You Need
+If Your Loved One Was Killed in a Car Crash, We're the Lawyers You Need

 At Mahaney & Pappas, LLP, we offer free consultations and free case evaluations.
-We can advise you on the value of your wrongful death claim and help file the claim.
 We understand how hard it is to lose a loved one in a senseless accident, and you can count on us to handle your wrongful death claim with compassion.
 Contact us today to discuss your legal options.